Classic Motorcycle Build

 Pinched Wire

-After custom wiring my 1961 Harley Servi-Car, I double-checked that all the lights and switches were working correctly.
+After finishing the wiring on my 1961 Harley Servi-Car, I double-checked that all the lights and switches were working correctly.
 I then proceeded to wire-tie all the wires, and tighten all the components down.

 The next day, I went out to the garage, turned the ignition switch on, and had no power.

 My first thought was that the battery had gone dead, but here was the big clue.
-When I turned the ignition switch on, I heard a "click".
+When I turned the ignition switch on, I heard an audible "click".

 custom wire a motorcycle

-Something was tripping the circuit breaker every time I turned the power on.
+Something was tripping the circuit breaker every time the power was turned on.

 pinched wire on motorcycle